mgrady3/pLEASE-legacy/README.md

 pLEASE provides a full GUI for analysis for LEED and LEEM data sets specifically geared towards viewing and analyzing LEED/LEEM-I(V) data.

+pLEASE has been tested on the following systems: OS X (X.9, X.10, X.11); Linux Ubuntu 14; Windowx XP sp3 In principle all windows OS > XP sp3 should work but I do not have access to a machine to test them on.

 ## Functionality:
 * Full GUI written with the Qt Framework via the python bindings PyQt4
 * View LEED and LEEM data sets from a variety of data formats (jpg, png, tiff, and raw bary data)